deephacks/awesome-jvm/readme.md

 * [hotspot-dev](http://mail.openjdk.java.net/mailman/listinfo/hotspot-dev) - HotSpot development mailing list.
 * [hotspot-gc-dev](http://mail.openjdk.java.net/mailman/listinfo/hotspot-gc-dev) - Technical discussion about the development of the HotSpot garbage collectors.
 * [mechanical-sympathy](https://groups.google.com/forum/#!forum/mechanical-sympathy) - Discussing how to code sympathetically to and measure the underlying stack/platform so good performance can be extracted.
+* [Performance Java User's Group](https://plus.google.com/u/0/communities/107178245817384004088/) - For expert Java *developers* who want to push their systems to the next level
 * [Virtual Machine Meetup](http://vmmeetup.github.io/2015/) - Venue for discussing the latest research and developments in the area of managed language execution.

 ## Media